Saint Patrick

 two kings to Stephen, who sets him straight on Cormac being

-the "last pagan king": "Bloom assented covertly to Stephen’s rectification
+the "last pagan king": "Bloom assented covertly to Stephen’s

-of Cormac MacArt († 266 A.D.), suffocated by imperfect
+in the reign of Cormac MacArt († 266 A.D.), suffocated by

 As it happens, Stephen has actually been thinking earlier in